What is a Platform Bed? The Complete Buyer's Guide

 Metal

 For a sleek or industrial style, metal is a sturdy, modern choice.
-A metal platform may be more of an investment up front, but the convenience of a lighter weight, easily assembled bed can be worth it.
+A metal platform may be more of an investment up front, but the convenience of a lighter-weight, easily assembled bed can be worth it.
 “Good quality metal platform beds are typically more expensive than wood, but they're much easier to move and often provide more support than wood alone," says Rohr.
 She adds, “They're also generally very easy to assemble and disassemble, which can be a major advantage if you frequently move your bed or change your sleeping arrangements.”

 “Good quality metal platform beds are typically more expensive than wood, but they're much easier to move and often provide more support than wood alone.”